dnomd343/ajiasu-docker/README.md

 ## Quick Start

+After the following few steps, the `ajiasu` container will be working on your system.
+Before that, make sure `docker` and `docker-compose` are installed.

+### Preparation

-First choose a working directory, and create a file `ajiasu.conf` below.
+Choose a working directory, and create a file named `ajiasu.conf` below.
 It include username and password, the template is as follows:

 ```ini
 user [YOUR_USERNAME]